joshua-williams/dynamo-orm/README.md

 export class AuthorTable extends Table {}
 ```

-### Bootstrap DynamoRM
+### Bootstrap DynamORM

-DynamoRM wraps your database code in an object that exposes an easy to use api.
+DynamORM wraps your database code in an object that exposes an easy to use api.
 This is the entry point for interacting
 with DynamoDB service.

 `db.ts`